 “The schools are afraid to know quite frankly.
 I think there was this idea, ‘Oh, we’re fine.
 We don’t have lead pipes.
 You know we were built after this time, and the water should be fine,'” Fletcher said.
 “We realized it’s time for our schools to pay attention.
 This is clearly an issue, and we don’t know where it’s an issue.
 So, we need to mandate it up and down the state.”

-The state saved millions of dollars for school districts to help pay for the cost of plumbing repairs if lead is found.
+The state saved millions of dollars for school districts to help pay for the cost of plumbing repairs if it finds lead.

-The schools won’t be required to fix their water pipes if there found lead, but it is below the EPA limit.
+The schools won’t need to fix their water pipes if they find lead but it is below the EPA limit.

 “The American Academy of Pediatrics and others actually think those standards are lax and that they should be much lower,” said Dr. Dean Blumberg of UC Davis Pediatrics.

 In addition to lead, copper and arsenic were also found in some schools in which tested the drinking water.